Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - not being advertised as ‘hot’

 A retailer sells joints of beef that are kept hot in a cabinet after roasting.
-The sale of these joints at this point is therefore standard-rated as Test 3 is met.
+The sale of these joints at this point is therefore standard-rated (or temporarily reduced rated) as Test 3 is met.
 At the end of the day, the retailer removes the joints that have not been sold from the heated cabinet.
 These are sold cold the next day or are used to make cold takeaway sandwiches.
 As they’re no longer hot at the time that they’re provided to the customer the ‘precondition’ ceases to be met and so this sale is zero-rated for VAT purposes.

 4.5 If you provide a microwave oven for your customers to use